SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/using-page-placeholder-with-extensions.md

         }
       }
 	```
-5. Install the `@microsoft/sp-office-ui-fabric-core` package
+5. Install the `@microsoft/sp-office-ui-fabric-core` package to enable importing from SPFabricCore.scss

   ```
   npm install @microsoft/sp-office-ui-fabric-core
   ```

-5. In the **HelloWorldApplicationCustomizer.ts** file, update the **IHelloWorldApplicationCustomizerProperties** interface to add specific properties for Header and Footer, as follows.
+6. In the **HelloWorldApplicationCustomizer.ts** file, update the **IHelloWorldApplicationCustomizerProperties** interface to add specific properties for Header and Footer, as follows.

   > [!NOTE]
   > If your Command Set uses the ClientSideComponentProperties JSON input, it is deserialized into the `BaseExtension.properties` object.
 You can define an interface to describe it.